Co-operative planning for climate change disasters

 - NCKU Hosts the “International Workshop on Soil and Water Management and Resource Recycling” and the “International Conference on Sustainable Water Environments” , Aiming to Lead the Asia-Pacific Region in Sustainable Soil and Water Resource Utilization

-CKU hosted the “International Workshop on Soil and Water Management and Resource Recycling” and the “International Conference on Sustainable Water Environments,” attracting experts and young scholars from 13 countries across the Asia-Pacific, Europe, and the United States.
-These events focused on sustainable management of soil and water resources, pollution control, and circular reuse, aiming to enhance resilience to climate change and extreme climate disasters.
-Through international collaboration, participants shared practical experiences, exchanged theoretical and technical knowledge, and promoted knowledge sharing and innovative solutions, strengthening the Asia-Pacific region’s capacity for climate disaster prevention and sustainable resource management.
-Field visits and case studies further enabled participants to apply the knowledge and techniques to real-world scenarios, improving operational skills and strategic perspectives in soil and water management and resource recycling.
+In 2024, NCKU hosted the “International Workshop on Soil and Water Management and Resource Recycling” and the “International Conference on Sustainable Water Environments,” attracting experts and young scholars from 13 countries.
+Focusing on sustainable soil and water management, pollution control, and circular reuse, the events enhanced resilience to climate change and extreme weather.
+Participants shared knowledge, promoted innovative solutions, and strengthened the Asia-Pacific region’s capacity for climate disaster prevention.
+Field visits and case studies enabled practical application of techniques, improving skills and strategic perspectives in resource management.

 - NCKU Disaster Prevention Research Center